coolJenny/firsttheme/README.md

-Shopify Theme
+# Shopify Theme Readme

-For count down and color swatches.
+This README For count down and color swatches.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...